 WHO WE ARE

-We are 10 Cents A Meal For Michigan's Kids & Farms, a state-funded program providing schools with match incentive funding up to 10 cents per meal to purchase and serve Michigan-grown fruits, vegetables, and legumes.
+We are 10 Cents A Meal For Michigan's Kids & Farms, a state-funded program providing schools and early childhood education centers with match incentive funding up to 10 cents per meal to purchase and serve Michigan-grown fruits, vegetables, and legumes.

 HEALTHY KIDS, THRIVING FARMS

 - Improve daily nutrition and eating habits for Michigan children through the school setting.

 - Invest in Michigan agriculture and related local food business economy.

 For the first time, 10 Cents a Meal is available statewide.